As a druid, you gain the following class Features

 focus (see "Equipment") as a Spellcasting

 focus for your druid Spells

 to magically assume the shape of a beast that you have seen before.
 You can use this feature twice.
 You regain expended uses when you finish a short or Long Rest

 you can transform into, as shown in the Beast

 , for example, you can transform into any beast that has a Challenge

-rating of 1/4 or lower that doesn't have a flying or Swimming
+rating of 1/4 or lower that doesn't have a Flying

 You can stay in a beast shape for a number of hours equal to half your druid level (rounded down).
 You then revert to your normal form unless you expend another use of this feature.
 You can revert to your normal form earlier by using a bonus Action

 .
 You automatically revert if you fall Unconscious

 While you are transformed, the following rules apply: